 Conductive hearing loss

+Conductive hearing loss is caused when sound can’t pass freely from your outer ear to your inner ear.
 The following are possible causes of conductive hearing loss.

-The causes of conductive hearing loss can often be treated, so it’s usually only temporary.
+- The causes of conductive hearing loss can often be treated, so it’s usually only temporary.

 Sensorineural hearing loss

-- Regular exposure to loud noises, for example if you work in a noisy place or listen to a lot of loud music.
+- Regular exposure to loud noises, for example, if you work in a noisy place or listen to a lot of loud music.